shashank6341/Vision-Walk-HCI/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The system is in experimental stage and can infer incorrect results.
+Please test the system in safe environments.

+Launch the system and it will automatically capture the surrounding environments.
+Test across various scenarios and raise a new issues incase you encounter any issues or have improvements suggestion.

-_For more examples, please refer to the [Documentation](https://example.com)_
+** Add system demo images _For more examples, please refer to the [Documentation](https://example.com)_**

 ## Roadmap